 About this site

-How much does this cost and what do I get access to?
+-How much do these cost and what do I get access to?

-There is an annual fee of $99.99 for access to the pro calculators.
-However, we currently have a special introductory rate of $59.99 for 1 year of access to the site.
+ProCalc is an annual subscription for $89.99.
 This will get access to all 3 jetting calculators and the air-fuel ratio calculator.
 You can store up to 3 baselines for different engine setups and can access your account from anywhere with internet access, especially internet-enabled smartphones.
 You can export your data as a csv file for keeping extended records.
 New features are constantly being added.
 Learn more about ProCalc here.

 Please note that the tracks pages and free calculators will always be free for use by anyone who wishes to use them.

 You can sign up by going to the pro calcs page and clicking on the buy now button for the option you would like to purchase.
 From there you will be taken to Paypal's website where your payment will be processed.
 Upon successful completion of payment, you will be redirected to the registration page where you will create your login name and password.